Saroya Tinker

-Saroya Tinker (born February 17, 1998) is a Canadian ice hockey defenseman, currently playing for the Toronto Six of the Premier Hockey Federation (PHF).
+Saroya Tinker (born February 17, 1998) is a Canadian retired ice hockey defenseman.
+She last played for the Toronto Six of the Premier Hockey Federation (PHF), with whom she won the 2023 Isobel Cup championship.

 Playing career

 Tinker attended Monsignor Paul Dwyer Catholic High School in Oshawa, Ontario, where she was an eight-sport high school athlete, playing on Dwyer’s ice hockey, badminton, basketball, curling, field lacrosse, soccer, track and field, and ultimate frisbee teams.
 A skilled athlete in multiple disciplines, she was recognized as the Junior Female Athlete of the Year in 2012–13 and 2013–14, and the Senior Female Athlete of the Year in 2015–16, in addition to being named ice hockey team MVP in 2013–14 and 2014–15, badminton team MVP in 2013–14 and 2014–15, basketball team MVP in 2013–14, and soccer team MVP in 2013–14.
 She served as captain of the ice hockey team from grades 10 through 12, captained the basketball and ultimate frisbee teams, and was assistant captain for the soccer team.

 Tinker’s minor league career was played with the Clarington Flames Midget AA of the Lower Lakes Female Hockey League (LLFHL) during the 2013–14 season and with the Durham West Jr. Lightning of the Provincial Women's Hockey League (PWHL) during the 2014–15 and 2015–16 seasons.
 She helped the Jr. Lightning advance to the PWHL Final Four Weekend, registering four goals and fourteen assists (18 points) during the regular season, and seven assists in ten playoff games.

 Tinker played the entirety of her collegiate eligibility with the Yale Bulldogs of the ECAC Hockey, scoring 32 points in 122 games played.
 During her time at Yale, she was recognised for her physical, shutdown style of play.

 She was drafted fourth overall by the Metropolitan Riveters in the 2020 NWHL Draft.
 She signed her first professional contract with the Riveters ahead of the 2020–21 NWHL Season.

-After announcing she would be leaving the Riveters after one season, Tinker signed with the Toronto Six in June of 2021.
+After announcing she would be leaving the Riveters after one season, Tinker signed with the Toronto Six in June 2021.
+She would spend two seasons with the Six, being the team's recipient of the Foundation award for the 2021-22 season and being named an All-Star during the 2022-23 season.
+The Six would go on to win the Isobel Cup to finish the 2022-23 season, the PHF's last.

+Tinker declared for the 2023 PWHL Draft, but went undrafted.
+She was invited to PWHL Ottawa's training camp, but ended up announcing her retirement on November 14, 2023, one day before the training camp opened.